Nettle seeds

 Harvest and dry nettle seeds

 We didn't know this before either: there are male and female nettles (see photo collage).
 We prefer to harvest the fruits of the female nettles - they are said to be more nutritious.
 You can recognize them by the fact that they hang down from the nettles, just like panicles.
+In addition, most wild herb experts recommend harvesting the seeds when they are slightly brownish.

 It's best to put on gloves for harvesting - that's how we do it!
 Then simply cut off the seed strands of the upper nettle sprouts and place them in a basket or larger bag for storage.